NirvanaGroup/rise_up_media_backend/README.md

 ### Docker

 1. replace the port from 3000 to 8080 in the main.ts file.
+(This change is required to set localhost:8080 as default port to run rise_up_media_backend docker project in host machine, it will not affect the localhost running server).
 2. replace the mongodb port from mongodb://127.0.0.1:27017/riseUpMedia to mongodb://mongodb:27017/riseUpMedia.
 3. docker-compose up --build.